Azimcharoliya/calculator-behavior/addition.md

   When I type in positive number
         And press plus
-        And type in poisitive number
+        And type in positive number
         And press equals.

   Then Calculator screen will show addition of two positive numbers.